LucaVignati/plc-testbench/README.md

                   (DeepLearningPLC, DeepLearningPLCSettings()),
                   (ExternalPLC, ExternalPLCSettings())]
 ```
-❗ At the moment, the DeepLearningPLC and ExternalPLC algorithms do not work due to some issues with the libraries used.
+❗At the moment, the DeepLearningPLC and ExternalPLC algorithms do not work due to some issues with the libraries used.
 We are working on fixing this.

 List the metrics you want to use as follows:
 ```python